-- Paddleboards, Swan, and Rubber Ducky Pedal Boats will not be rented if the wind speed is 10 mph or greater.
+- Paddleboards, Swan, Dragon Pedal Boats, and Rubber Ducky Pedal Boats will not be rented if the wind speed is 12 mph or greater.

-Get quick access to Kent Lake at Kensington Metropark with 10 ramps at the East Boat Launch and 6 ramps at the West Boat Launch.
+Get quick access to Kent Lake at Kensington Metropark with 10 ramps at the East Boat Launch and eight ramps at the West Boat Launch.
 A 10 M.P.H. speed limit is enforced.
-A Metropark Boat Launch Permit, in addition to your vehicle permit, is required for boats that are trailered in and can be purchased at the Metropark tollbooth or Park Office.
-If your boat (canoe, kayak or rowboat) is transported into the park in or on your vehicle you do not have to purchase a Boat Launch Permit.
+A Metropark Boat Pass, in addition to your vehicle pass, is required.
+It can be purchased at a Metropark toll booth or online by clicking here.
+If your boat (canoe, kayak, or rowboat) is transported into the park in or on your vehicle you do not have to purchase a Boat Pass.
 Boats are not permitted on Wildwing Lake or Kingfisher Lagoon.
-Click here for a water depth map.

 There are 93 slips available for rent each season.
-Slips are located in three separate areas; East Boat Launch, Mitten Bay and the Boat Rental.
+Slips are located in three separate areas; East Boat Launch, Mitten Bay, and Boat Rental.
 Boats may be docked beginning May 1 (unless inadequate rainfall postpones this date – you will be notified in advance if this occurs).
 Dockage decals expire October 31.
 Boats must be removed on or before this date so that the water level can be lowered to the winter level.
-Metropark Vehicle and Boat Launching Permits are required all year.
-Park and lake hours are 6 am to 10 pm; renters are required to be off the lake and out of the park by 10 pm.
-Contact the Park Office for availability at (810) 227-8910.
+Metropark Vehicle and Boat Launching Passes are required all year.
+Park and lake hours are 6 a.m. to 10 p.m.; renters are required to be off the lake and out of the park by 10 p.m.
+Slip rental is done through an online lottery, held in February each year.